Go to AAD Home

 • Educate the community

-• Providing skin cancer screenings plays an important role in increasing public awareness about skin cancer prevention and detection.
-In addition to your screening, consider conducting a community presentation before or during your screening to drive home the message of early detection and prevention.
+• Providing skin cancer checks plays an important role in increasing public awareness about skin cancer prevention and detection.
+In addition to your skin cancer check event, consider conducting a community presentation before or during your event to drive home the message of early detection and prevention.
 The AAD has many resources you can use to prepare such as quizzes, fact sheets, and other handouts.

 Additional educational support materials such as pamphlets and bookmarks developed and reviewed by AAD member dermatologists can be purchased through the Academy’s Member Resource Center at (866) 503-7546.
 Please also access the many AAD free and downloadable educational resources.